By Rosalia Arias

 - Upsell and cross-sell.
 When travelers visit your website, you have more control over the booking experience.
 You can promote higher-category rooms, packages, and amenities that may not be available on OTAs, as well as additional on-property services like the restaurant, bar, retail, spa, and activities.

 - Target active trip planners.
 Because metasearch ads are displayed only if your property has availability on the chosen dates, you don’t pay for clicks for dates when your hotel rooms aren’t available, as can happen with Google Ads and other advertising channels.

-The 6 best hotel metasearch engines in 2022
+The 6 best hotel metasearch engines

 To help you decide where to list, here’s an overview of the most popular metasearch websites in the hotel industry today.